 - A request for application.

 Before accepting an internship, it is imperative that you understand the following regulation:Once you accept an internship you are, in effect, signing a professional contract; you may not cancel at a later date if a more attractive internship offer comes along.
 Failure to comply with this regulation may result in your losing both internship offers.
 Therefore, choose your internship site with care.
-If you need to talk over internship concerns, please see the director of the music therapy program before you make a decision.
+If you need to talk over internship concerns, please see the Music Therapy program director before you make a decision.

-- Your internship will be monitored by the director of music therapy at WMU.
+Your internship will be monitored by the WMU director of music therapy.
 Please notify the director of music therapy once you have accepted an internship and established a starting date.

-- Attend an internship orientation meeting (usually at 1 p.m. on Wednesday during the last week of classes) with the director of Music Therapy during your last semester on campus.
-Clinical training matters and course requirements for MUS 4810 will be discussed at that time.
+Attend an internship orientation meeting (usually at 1 p.m. on Wednesday during the last week of classes) with the director of Music Therapy during your last semester on campus.
+Clinical training matters and course requirements for MUS 4810: Internship will be discussed at that time.